Fort Worth Alimony Lawyer

 Texas law allows many divorced individuals to seek continued economic support from their spouse as part of a divorce case.
 Because of disabilities or even because a spouse has spent so many years away from the job market, a divorced spouse might not be able to afford to support themselves after a divorce.
 Spousal support or alimony – officially known as “spousal maintenance” in Texas law – can be paid to help these people.

 Call The Queenan Law Firm’s Fort Worth alimony lawyer for help seeking or fighting against spousal maintenance or alimony in your divorce case.
 Our lawyers represent either side in a divorce case, fighting to help protect your rights and needs.
-To set up a free case consultation, call us today at (817) 476-1797.
+To set up a confidential case consultation, call us today at (817) 476-1797.

 When Do Courts Order Alimony in Fort Worth?